 Only Individuals can claim deductions under section 80EEB of the Income Tax Act.
-Any other entity i.e. a partnership firm, HUF, a company or AOP cannot claim deduction under this section.
+Any other entity i.e. a partnership firm, HUF, a company, or AOP cannot claim deduction under this section.

-What are the Conditions to Claim Deductions Under Section 80EEB?
+Conditions to Claim Deductions u/s 80EEB

-- The loan taken for the purpose of buying an electric vehicle must be sanctioned between April 1, 2019, and March 31, 2023.
+- The loan must be sanctioned between April 1, 2019, and March 31, 2023.

 Let’s understand with an example